-A few miles north of Recife lies Olinda, a splendid city founded by the Portuguese in the first half of the 17C.
-Its architectural and cultural wealth sets it apart and it has been made a UNESCO World Heritage City.
-One could wander endlessly around its famous "seven hills", following its steep little streets at random, and taking in the splendours of this timeless city.
-The green of the vegetation, the blue of the ocean and the white of the churches and convents form a seamlessly harmonious whole.
+A few miles north of Recife lies Olinda, a splendid town founded by the Portuguese in the first half of the 17C.
+Today, it is a UNESCO World Heritage Site with an architectural and cultural wealth that sets it apart.
+You could wander endlessly around its famous "seven hills" and steep narrow streets, taking in the splendours of this timeless place.
+The green of the vegetation, the blue of the ocean and the white of the churches and convents combine to create a harmonious setting.

 ©M&G Therin-Weise/age fotostockOlinda